questions about materials

 Thanks for helping us to keep contamination out of REDcycle bins!

-We bring the collected plastic back to our facility for initial processing then delivered to Australian manufacturer Replas where it undergoes an incredible transformation.
+We bring the collected plastic back to our facility for initial processing, then it is delivered to Australian manufacturer Replas where it undergoes an incredible transformation.

 Replas uses the material as the resource to produce a huge range of recycled-plastic products, from fitness circuits to sturdy outdoor furniture, to bollards, signage and more.
 All products are extremely robust, as well as water and termite resistant.
 They won’t crack, splinter or rot and will never need painting.
 Replas products are perfect for use in schools, park, public spaces and commercial premises.